nuclearpengy/nuclearpengy.github.io/working.md

 I used to run the software development workshops at our electronics club, known as the [G3ECS](http://g3ecs.co.za) and engage with other non-profits, in order to identify potential strategic alignments.

-### Product Manager, [Debt Wise Solutions](http://debtwisesolutions.co.za/), November 2008 - January 2012
+### Product Manager, Debt Wise Solutions, November 2008 - January 2012
 MyEcommerce co-owned Debt Wise Solutions(Pty) Ltd which we successfully exited in May 2011.

-The Debt Wise Solutions program is a debt counselling and payment processing engine designed to operate under the national credit act in South Africa.
+The Debt Wise Solutions program is a debt counselling and payment processing engine designed to operate under the National Credit Act in South Africa.
 The system was subject to annual forensic audits.

 I was responsible for managing all elements of production and the day to day development life cycle.
 I oversaw the support systems (telephone and email) for clients and internal users; I also did site visits to larger clients, providing support and onsite training.